syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Suggestion in edit mode

-By default, auto suggestion in the dropdown will display the value based on the `StartsWith` filter condition.
+By default, auto suggestion in the drop-down will display the values based on the `StartsWith` filter condition.
 This can be changed to retrieve the matches with the `Contains` condition using the `SuggestionMode` property.

 {% tabs %}
 {% highlight xaml %}